 The change in taste and preferences not only led to a rise of craft beer, but also an increase in beer imports.
-Before the boycott of Japanese products in 2019, Japan was the leading country of origin for beer imports in 2018.
-The reason for that might be that many Japanese breweries focus on Lager-style beer:The familiarity of flavors could be the key for success in the South Korean market.
-Other strong importers are China and the U.S.A., as well as European countries such as Germany, Belgium, Netherlands, and Ireland.
+Before the boycott of Japanese products in 2019, Japan was the leading country of origin for beer imports.
+The reason for that might be that many Japanese breweries focus on Lager-style beer; the familiarity of flavors could be the key for success in the South Korean market.
+Other strong importers are European countries such as the Netherlands, Belgium, and Poland, but also China.
 While beer companies China and the U.S. are often linked to other multi-national companies, many South Koreans believe that European beer is better tasting and of higher quality.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 data than referenced in the text.